p42ul/gbmdb/README.md

 Here is an example of some expressive characteristics that have been extracted from the Pokemon theme song:

 ![Expressive characteristics of the Pokemon theme song](doc/example.png)

+## To-do list:

+- Create MIDI data from expressive characteristics
+  - This will require investigating how to calculate "note-on" and "note-off" messages
+- Sort through which expressive characteristics are most useful in a musical context
+- Optimize file size of captured data
+- Add checksums for verified data dumps